Bernd Reuther

-Bernd Reuther (born 1 May 1971) is a German politician of the Free Democratic Party (FDP) who has been serving as a member of the Bundestag from the state of North Rhine-Westphalia since 2017.
+Bernd Reuther (born 1 May 1971) is a German politician of the Free Democratic Party (FDP) who served as a member of the Bundestag from the state of North Rhine-Westphalia from 2017 to 2025.

 Early life and education

 After graduating from high school in 1990, Reuther completed his military service with the 110 Supply Battalion in Rheine and subsequently studied social sciences at University of Duisburg until 1998.

 Early career

 Reuther then worked for a year as a research assistant to Minister of State Werner Hoyer and later as chief of staff to Günter Rexrodt at his parliamentary office in Berlin.
 From 2003 to 2006, Reuther served as deputy government spokesman of the state government of Saxony-Anhalt under Minister-President Wolfgang Böhmer.

 From 2006 until 2009, Reuther was an Associate Director at Hill+Knowlton Strategies in Berlin.
 In 2009, he first became department head at Duisburger Hafen AG and two years later at Hochtief in Essen.
 He held this position until he moved to the German Bundestag in 2017.